sujisree/Webapp/README.md

-# Getting started with Tomcat on IBM Cloud
+# Getting started with Tomcat

 In this getting started, we'll take you through a sample Tomcat helloWorld app.